 Canton of Basel-Stadt

 In the following centuries, Basel acquired more and more territory, with which it would join the new federation of the 19 cantons in 1803.
 After the fall of Napoleon, Basel was a member of the new confederation (1815).
-In 1833, between Basel-Stadt and Basel-Landschaft separated.
+In 1833, Basel-Stadt and Basel-Landschaft separated.
 Both cantons were granted the status of semi-canton in the Ständerat (Council of States).

-The canton introduced a new constitution and introduced in 1875: the separation of powers, universal suffrage (for men, the introduction of women’s suffrage followed in 1966), the Volksinitiative (citizens’ initiative at constitutional and legislative level on the basis of 3,000 valid signatures within 18 months) and the referendum (compulsory referendum for all constitutional amendments) and the optional referendum (with 2 000 valid signatures, for new laws and legislative amendments and expenditure decisions of more than 1.5 million francs).
+The canton introduced a new constitution and introduced in 1875: the separation of powers, universal suffrage (for men only, the introduction of women’s suffrage followed in 1966), the Volksinitiative (citizens’ initiative at the constitutional and legislative level on the basis of 3,000 valid signatures within 18 months) and the referendum (compulsory referendum for all constitutional amendments) and the optional referendum (with 2 000 valid signatures, for new laws and legislative amendments and expenditure decisions of more than 1.5 million francs).

 What distinguishes Basel-Stadt from all other cantons is the responsibility of the Governing Council and the Grand Council for both the canton and the municipality of Basel.
-The canton is an almost purely urban space, but Riehen and Bettingen are the three municipalities of the canton.
+The canton is an almost purely urban space, but Basel, Riehen and Bettingen are the three municipalities of the canton.

 The twelve members of Riehen and Bettingen in the Grand Council have voting rights in municipal affairs of the city of Basel.

 Riehen and Bettingen are municipalities with their legislative and executive powers.
 (Source and further information: www.grosserrat.bs.ch).